gvwilson/sensibleadventures/misc/bear-02.md

 The prince jumped.
 "Not really.
 I meant to ask, any word from Sergeant Dambu?"

-"Yes sir," the sergeant said, studying Cloak.
+"Yes sir," the sergeant said, studying Charger.
 "She and her troop got along back this afternoon.
 They were gone six days, near as they can figure."